Chapter

 What does John 10:28 mean?

 In this verse, Jesus expands on the metaphors He used earlier in this chapter.
 Jesus explained that those who are "His" are like sheep—they only respond to the voice of their own shepherd.
 How a person reacts to Jesus proves whether they are, or are not, part of His "flock" (John 10:1–6).
-Jesus also claimed to be like the single opening in a sheep pen: "the Door" which was the only means of finding rescue from danger (John 10:7–9).
-He also proclaimed Himself the "Good Shepherd," contrasted with selfish leaders like those He speaks with in this passage, and spoke of His willingness to die for the sake of those who are His (John 10:10–14).
+Jesus also claimed to be like the single opening in a sheep pen: "the door" which was the only means of finding rescue from danger (John 10:7–9).
+He also proclaimed Himself the "good shepherd," contrasting with selfish leaders such as those He speaks with in this passage (Ezekiel 34).
+He spoke of His willingness to die for the sake of those who are His (John 10:10–14).

 Jesus speaks these words while being overtly threatened by His critics.
 They've cornered Him in an awkward spot in the temple and are daring Him to repeat His claims (John 10:22–24).
 Rather than simply repeat them, Jesus is expounding on them.

-Jesus also makes a crystal-clear, unmistakable reference to the nature of the eternal life He offers: it is permanent and irrevocable.
+Jesus also makes an unmistakable reference to the nature of the eternal life He offers: it is permanent and irrevocable.
 Jesus' literal words in Greek are ou mē apolōntai eis ton aiōna.
 Ou and are both negatives, and eis ton aiōna is somewhat like saying "all the ages," or "for all time."
 Apolōntai is a reference to loss, condemnation, or death.
-The eternal life granted by Jesus to His "sheep" cannot and will not ever be stolen, revoked, or lost.
+The eternal life granted by Jesus to His "sheep"—to true believers (John 3:16–18)—cannot and will not ever be stolen, revoked, or lost.

 This same Greek phrase also echoes Jesus' conversation with Nicodemus (John 3:16).
 There, Jesus proclaimed an offer that those who believed would "never perish," which is translated from the same core Greek words: mē apolētai.